SAVA REGION, MADAGASCAR — We heard the music first.

 As the village leader joined us in front, the men seated themselves on the benches, the oldest and most respected in front.
 The women and children crowded around.

 It is difficult to comprehend fully the heroic human toil and care that brings us the vanilla bean, a miraculous pod that flavors the world’s sweet delicacies.

 It is through face-to-face meetings like these with our farmers, emphasizing both the rigors and benefits of organic methods, that the organic standard is achieved.
-Organic cultivation allows our farmers to secure the best prices for their beans, and allows us to provide our customers with the superlative vanilla required for the U.S. organic standard.
+Organic vanilla cultivation allows our farmers to secure the best prices for their vanilla beans.
+It allows us to provide our customers with the superlative vanilla required for the U.S. organic standard.

 For us, visiting this village is a priceless experience.
-We couldn’t be prouder of our farmers.
-We couldn’t be more certain of the quality they are producing, the painstaking care that goes into each glossy black bean, and the unrivaled quality of the extracts they produce for our customers.
+We couldn’t be prouder of our organic vanilla farmers.
+We couldn’t be more certain of the quality they are producing, the painstaking care that goes into each glossy black vanilla bean, and the unrivaled quality of the organic vanilla extracts they produce for our customers.

 see our full line of Organic Products here.